 And by that I mean, there was a certain time, I think around the age of 11 or 12, that I was pretty sure I would not live past the age of 23.
 I don’t know what it was that gave me that idea.
-I think it was a time when I was watching a lot of movies about being young and black and growing up in the inner city, and in all those movies, the good kids died at a young age and usually at the hands of violence.
-Not to mention the news, seems like I was always hearing a story of the guy with the promising future being killed in some tragic incident.
-Being somewhere, wrong place, wrong time, gone too soon.
+Perhaps it was during a time when I was watching a lot of movies about being young and black and growing up in the inner city, and in all those movies, the good kids died at a young age and usually at the hands of violence.
+Not to mention the news, seemed like I was always hearing a story of the guy with the promising future being killed in some tragic incident.
+Being somewhere at wrong place at wrong time, and now sadly gone too soon.

 For so long I was convinced that’s how my story would end.
 Nathan McDougal, wrong place, wrong time, gone to soon.

 When I was 15, I almost joined a gang.
 Almost.
 Delvin and I were hanging out a lot with my older cousin Gene.
-Now, Delvin is my best friend, and has been since about the age of 6.
-And Gene, well Gene is not actually my cousin, but rather he is the best friend of my cousin.
+Now, Delvin was my best friend, and had been since about the age of 6.
+And Gene, well Gene is not actually my cousin at all, but rather, he is the best friend of my actual cousin.
 Here is the thing.
-In my community, and by my community I mean, the southern inner city African American community, friends don’t just stay friends.
-Once we have known someone for so long, especially when those relationships begin in childhood, friends graduate into family and “my friend” simply becomes, my cousin.
+In my community, and by my community I mean, the inner city, poverty stricken, African American community particularly of the Southern United States, friends don’t just stay friends.
+Once we have known someone for an extended amount of time, especially when those relationships originate in childhood, friends graduate into family and “my friend” simply becomes, “my cousin”.

 “Man, Nate and Delvin be around so much we might as well gon put them down.”

-One day I’m riding in the car with Gene, we’re in his mom’s car.
-It’s me him, this guy name Rod, from the gang, Gene’s younger sister, Amanda, and Amanda’s friend.
+One day he and I are riding in his mom’s car.
+It’s me, him, this guy name Rod, from the gang, Gene’s younger sister, Amanda, and Amanda’s friend, who’s name I can’t remember.
 The car is only a two door vehicle, and there are five of us.
 Gene is driving, Rod is navigating and I’m squeezed into the backseat with the two girls.

 We are heading to a young woman’s house.
 Someone Rod knows, she has a friend that she wants to introduce to Gene.

 We pull up to this girl’s house in a neighborhood called Trinity Hills.
-Sitting on her porch are about five guys, just hanging out, chilling.
+Sitting on her porch are about five guys, apparently from the neighborhood.
 We park in the driveway Rod and Gene hop out, me and the girls are still in the back.
 This is supposed to be a quick pit stop, no need for everyone to get out of the car.

-“Where ya home girl at?”
-Rod ask, ignoring the large group of random dudes sitting in front of her front door.
+“Where ya homegirl at?”
+Rod ask, ignoring the large group of random guys sitting in the shadow of her front door.

 “She’s on her way up here now.”
 She responds, also pretending the group of guys on her porch are some type of collective hallucination.

 “This nigga got a fork on his shirt.”
-They’re whispering to themselves and then laughing.
+They whisper to themselves and then begin laughing.